SalesforceLabs/dreamhouse-mobile-react/tutorial/step02_touch_handler/README.md

 ##### Before getting started

-If you are building your app from scratch: [Step1](/tutorial/step01_cleanup_and_dependencies/) needs to be completed.
+If you are building your app from scratch: [Step 1](/tutorial/step01_cleanup_and_dependencies/) needs to be completed.

 OR

-If you just want to practice this step: you can start editing [Step1 components](/tutorial/step01_cleanup_and_dependencies/) in this repo and run
+If you just want to practice this step: you can start editing [Step 1 components](/tutorial/step01_cleanup_and_dependencies/) in this repo and run

 ```